bookofproofs/bookofproofs.github.io/_sources/history/20th-century/ledermann.md

 **Walter Ledermann** was a refugee from Germany who did his doctorate at St Andrews and taught here until 1946.
 He did important work in algebra and in particular in group theory.

 ### Mathematical Profile (Excerpt):
-* His father was William Ledermann and his mother was Charlotte Apt.
 * Although very little mathematics was taught in German schools in general, Walter had the advantage that the Leibniz Gymnasium taught more mathematics than other schools as a mark of respect for Leibniz after whom the school was named.
 * In 1928, when he was seventeen years old, Ledermann graduated from the Leibniz Gymnasium and received the necessary certificate which allowed him to study at any German university.
 * At the University of Berlin Ledermann was taught by many famous mathematicians including Schur, Schmidt, von Mises, Planck, Schrödinger, Hopf, Feigl, and others.